 This course is designed to prepare students to function as high-impact manufacturing and/or service managers.
 The course theme is Total Quality Management and focuses on manufacturing systems, quality controls and inventory management with the goal of finding constant approaches to productivity improvement through in-depth investigation of JIT and OPT and their adaptability to manufacturing and service systems.

-Select five of the following (a minimum of two must have the QSO prefix):
+Select four of the following (a minimum of two must have the QSO prefix):

 This course is a study of the activity by which organizations discover consumer and other organizations' needs and wants, and then provide satisfaction through a mutually beneficial relationship.
 Students will explore the topics of selecting a target market, conducting marketing research, and designing product, price, promotional, and distribution strategies through the development of a marketing plan.